Recitatif: Main characters

-Twyla - Twyla is the narrator and one the main character’s of the story.
-In the story's opening, Twyla is introduced as an eight year old girl that was brought to an orphanage because her mother frequently neglected her.
-Her mother managed to instill prejudice and bias in her against individuals who are the same race of Roberta.
+Twyla – Twyla is the narrator and one of the main characters of the story.
+In the story's opening, Twyla is introduced as an eight-year-old girl that was brought to an orphanage because her mother frequently neglected her.
+Her mother managed to instil prejudice and bias in her against individuals who are the same race of Roberta.
 Twyla is described as having resentment and rage towards her mother for abandoning her that she shows in her reflections and comparisons of other characters and her mother.
 However, throughout the story, Twyla's character develops into a more understanding and open-minded individual because of her friendship with Roberta and her experiences at the orphanage.
 Twyla shows significant growth, emotionally and socially, throughout the story.

-Roberta - Roberta is the other main character, alongside Twyla.
-Similar to Twyla, Roberta’s mother brought her to the orphanage because she is ill and incapable of caring for her.
+Roberta – Roberta is the other main character, alongside Twyla.
+Similar to Twyla, Roberta's mother brought her to the orphanage because she is ill and incapable of caring for her.
 However, Roberta was not as neglected as Twyla was as Roberta's mother would bring Roberta food to the shelter during visits, unlike Twyla's mother.
 Roberta also comes from a wealthy socioeconomic background, unlike Twyla.
 Nevertheless, Roberta harbors resentment towards her because her mother could not properly care for her.
 However, she takes her resentment out on Maggie as she yearns to hurt Maggie because Maggie's illness is seemingly similar to her mother's.
 As the story develops, Roberta becomes increasingly critical of Twyla and her attitude towards Roberta's lifestyle as well as Twyla's prejudice.
 Compared to Twyla, Roberta's character is unstable as she constantly struggles with her identity throughout the short story.